neil-edelman/boxes/readme.md

 ![Example of Pool](web/pool.png)

 [&lt;T&gt;Pool](#user-content-tag-517215cf) stores unordered `<T>` in a memory pool, which must be set using `POOL_TYPE`\.
-Pointers to valid items in the pool are stable, and as such, contiguity is not possible\.
+Pointers to valid items in the pool are stable, and as such, not contiguous\.
 However, it uses geometrically increasing size\-blocks and when the removal is ongoing and uniformly sampled, \(specifically, old elements are all removed,\) and data reaches a steady\-state size, the data will eventually be in one allocated region\.
 In this way, provides a fairly contiguous space for items to which there might have permanent references or hierarchical structures with different sizes\.

 `<T>Pool` is not synchronised\.
 Errors are returned with `errno`\.
 The parameters are preprocessor macros, and are all undefined at the end of the file for convenience\. `assert.h` is included in this file; to stop the debug assertions, use `#define NDEBUG` before `assert.h`\.